mmehdig/mmehdig.github.io/_posts/2016-10-09-working-on-weekends.markdown

 [I 12:16:13.792 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
 {% endhighlight %}

-Now that we have running server on localhost on 'A', Back on 'B' we want to be able to open it on browser.
-But first we have to forward this connection to localhost of 'B'.
-I chose to forward it on similar port (`8888`) on 'B'.
-So, open a new terminal on 'B':
+Now that we have our running server on localhost:8888 of 'A', back on 'B' we want to be able to open it on browser.
+My solution is to forward the localhost port on 'A' to another port on localhost of 'B'.
+I chose the similar port (`8888`) on 'B'.
+So, you need to open a new terminal on 'B' just for port forward:

 {% highlight shell %}
 home-user$ ssh -l work-user -L 8888:127.0.0.1:8888 192.168.111